Peter-SB/Go-Chat-App/README.md

 # Motivation

-This project was built as a learning exercise while teaching myself **Go** and exploring full-stack development and best practices for web development.
+This project was built as a learning exercise while teaching myself Go and exploring full-stack development and best practices for web development.

-There are lots of good Go web frameworks such a Gin that handle some of the stuff implemented however the aim was to practice and learn the core concepts.
-After this I will be better equipped to use frameworks in future now I better understand the underlying mechanics.
+There are lots of good Go web frameworks such a Gin that handle some of what Ive implemented however, the aim was to practise and learn the core concepts.
+After this I will be better equipped to use frameworks now I better understand the underlying mechanics.

 # Screenshots